noahehall/theBookOfNoah/web_technoligies/core/server-side-web/catchall.md

 		- usually contain the following 'claims'
 			- scopes for authorization
 			- user info for authentication
+				- thus you dont need to store anything on your backend as you can just encode it in the jwt
 			- signature hash to verify the integrity of the token (you need the secret to decrypt it)